eclipse-archived/smarthome/docs/documentation/concepts/units-of-measurement.md

 When creating QuantityType states the framework offers some useful packages and classes:
 The `org.eclipse.smarthome.core.library.unit` package contains the classes `SIUnits`, `ImperialUnits` and `SmartHomeUnits` which provide units unique to either of the measurement systems and common units used in both systems.
 The `MetricPrefix` class provides prefixes like MILLI, CENTI, HECTO, etc. which are wrappers to create derived units.
-The `org.eclipse.smarthome.core.library.dimension` and `javax.measure.quantity` packages provide interface which are used to type the generic QuantityType and units.
+The `org.eclipse.smarthome.core.library.dimension` and `javax.measure.quantity` packages provide interfaces which are used to type the generic QuantityType and units.